-The Natural Heritage Information Centre (NHIC, 2012) identified no species observed within the Hornepayne area that are listed as endangered, threatened or special concern either under the Ontario Endangered Species Act, 2007, or the Federal Species at Risk Act, 2012.
-However, using habitat range mapping, 13 endangered, threatened or special concern species are identified to have a range that overlaps the Hornepayne area (ROM, 2012; Oldham and Weller, 2000; Cadman et al., 2007; Holmes et al., 1991).
-The western portion of the Hornepayne area is part of both continuous and discontinuous woodland caribou (threatened provincially and federally) habitat as identified in Ontario's Woodland Caribou Conservation Plan (MNR, 2009).
-The ranges for provincially endangered eastern cougar and golden eagle also extend to the region, as does provincially threatened lake sturgeon (northwestern Ontario population) as mentioned above.
+(MNR) forest management planning in this area.
+The Natural Heritage Information Centre (NHIC, 2012) identified six species observed within the Wawa area that are listed as Endangered (END), Threatened (THR) or Special Concern (SC) either under the Ontario Endangered Species Act (ESA), 2007, or the Federal Species at Risk Act (SARA), 2012.
+These are the woodland caribou, bald eagle, peregrine falcon, kiyi, shortjaw cisco and flooded jellyskin.

+Using habitat range mapping, an additional 15 END, THR or SC species are identified to have a range that overlaps the Wawa area (ROM, 2012; Oldham and Weller, 2000; Cadman et al., 2007; Holmes et al., 1991).
+In particular, eastern cougar (provincially END) and eastern wolf (SC provincially and federally) each have a current range that reaches the Wawa area.
+The range for provincially END golden eagle also extends to the region, as does provincially THR lake sturgeon (northwestern Ontario population).
 Further data collection through site-specific surveys and potential discussions with interested communities and Aboriginal peoples would be needed to refine habitat use and suitability for these species, should the community proceed in the site selection process.